The typical day for my two dogs starts with a big hug, a hearty breakfast, a treat and a morning Reiki session …

 Because Reiki has a mind of its own, it’s going to do what it needs to do – which is not always what you want it to do.
 Reiki’s job is to do whatever is in the greater good for all, something we humans may not always be privy to.

 But I have seen instant results when I use Reiki to relax my dogs … especially when they’re particularly nervous or upset.
 I’ve seen my dogs become calmer when I turn it on during crazy moments to soothe distress.

 And you can use it to help your dog at home too.

 5 Touching Techniques You Can Use At Home

-Here are some touching techniques you can try even if you aren’t a Reiki practitioner.
+Here are 5 touching techniques you can try even if you aren’t a Reiki practitioner.
+They have been split into techniques for relaxation and for emotional healing.

 Dog Reiki Hand Positions: Keep your hands flat, palm down.
 Hold your fingers and thumbs straight and pressed together.
 Keep your hands in this position when placing them on your dog.

 Techniques For General Relaxation